 In 1975, Congress enacted EPCA, mandating that NHTSA establish and implement a regulatory program for motor vehicle fuel economy to meet the various facets of the need to conserve energy, including those with energy independence and security, environmental, and foreign policy implications.
 Fuel economy gains since 1975, due to both standards and market factors, have saved billions of barrels of oil.
-In December 2007, Congress enacted EISA, amending EPCA to provide additional rulemaking authority and responsibilities, as well as to set a combined average fuel economy target for MY 2020.34
+In December 2007, Congress enacted EISA, amending EPCA to provide additional rulemaking authority and responsibilities, as well as to set a combined average fuel economy target for MY 2020.35

-NHTSA is proposing a rule to set CAFE standards for LD vehicles for MYs 2027-2031.
-NHTSA is also proposing to issue augural MY 2032 CAFE standards, meaning that they represent NHTSA's current best estimate, based on the information available to the agency today, of what levels of stringency might be maximum feasible in MY 2032.
-See the preamble to the NPRM (Section V.A) for more information.
-The MY 2032 CAFE standards will not be finalized in the rulemaking analyzed by this EIS due to the statutory requirement that NHTSA set average fuel economy standards not more than 5 model years at a time.
+NHTSA is announcing a final rule to set CAFE standards for LD vehicles for MYs 2027-2031.
+NHTSA is also setting forth augural MY 2032 CAFE standards, meaning that they represent NHTSA's current best estimate, based on the information available to the agency today, of what levels of stringency might be maximum feasible in MY 2032.
+See the final rule preamble (Section V.A) for more information.
+The MY 2032 CAFE standards are not finalized in the rulemaking analyzed by this EIS due to the statutory requirement that NHTSA set average fuel economy standards not more than 5 model years at a time.
 The MY 2032 CAFE standards will be set in a subsequent, de novo notice-and-comment rulemaking conducted in full compliance with 49 U.S.C.
 32902 and other applicable law.
-Additionally, NHTSA's proposed rule would set FE standards for MY 2030-2035 HDPUVs.
-Furthermore, in conjunction with NHTSA's Proposed Action, EPA proposed GHG emissions standards under Section 202(a) of the Clean Air Act (CAA) for MY 2027-2032 LD vehicles and HDPUVs.35 This EIS informs NHTSA and the public during the development of the standards as part of the rulemaking process.
+Additionally, NHTSA's final rule sets FE standards for MY 2030-2035 HDPUVs.
+Furthermore, in conjunction with NHTSA's Proposed Action, EPA finalized GHG emissions standards under Section 202(a) of the Clean Air Act (CAA) for MY 2027-2032 LD vehicles and medium-duty vehicles (similar to what NHTSA calls HDPUVs).36

+This EIS informs NHTSA and the public during the development of the standards as part of the rulemaking process.
 Section 1.3.1, Proposed Action, details the components of NHTSA's Proposed Action.
-Section 1.3.2, Greenhouse Gas Standards for Light-and Medium-Duty Vehicles (U.S. Environmental Protection Agency), summarizes EPA's coordinated GHG emissions standards.
+Section 1.3.2, Greenhouse Gas Standards for Light- and Medium-Duty Vehicles (U.S. Environmental Protection Agency), summarizes EPA's coordinated GHG emissions standards.

-31 In the Phase 1 HD Fuel Efficiency Improvement Program rulemaking, NHTSA, aided by the National Academies of Sciences report, assessed potential metrics for evaluating fuel efficiency.
+32 In the Phase 1 HD Fuel Efficiency Improvement Program rulemaking, NHTSA, aided by the National Academies of Sciences report, assessed potential metrics for evaluating fuel efficiency.
 NHTSA found that fuel economy would not be an appropriate metric for HD vehicles.
 Instead, NHTSA chose a metric that considers the amount of fuel consumed when moving a ton of freight (i.e., performing work).
 As explained in the Phase 2 HD Fuel Efficiency Improvement Program Final Rule, this metric, delegated by Congress to NHTSA to formulate, is not precluded by the text of the statute.
 The agency concluded that it is a reasonable way by which to measure fuel efficiency for a program designed to reduce fuel consumption.
-Greenhouse Gas Emissions and Fuel Efficiency Standards for Medium- and Heavy-Duty Engines and Vehicles - Phase 2; Final Rule, 81 FR 73478,
+Greenhouse Gas Emissions and Fuel Efficiency Standards for Medium- and Heavy-Duty Engines and Vehicles - Phase 2; Final Rule, 81 FR 73478, 73520 (Oct.
+25, 2016).